-- And among the services industries, the business and financial services industry accounted for half of quarterly GDP growth.
+- And among the services industries, the business and financial services industry accounted for half of the quarterly GDP growth.

 - Consumer spending was likely a major driver as well, since the retail and wholesale trade industry, hotels, and restaurants also contributed 0.2% to quarterly GDP growth.

-- Industrial production had no positive contribution to GDP growth because the 0.7% increase in manufacturing output (-0.8% previous) and 3.9% increase in utilities production (-4.2% previous) were offset by the 6.9% slump in mining and quarrying output (+4.3% previous).
+- Industrial production had no positive contribution to GDP growth because the 0.7% increase in manufacturing output (-0.8% previous) and 3.9% increase in utility production (-4.2% previous) were offset by the 6.9% slump in mining and quarrying output (+4.3% previous).

 - For the year-on-year reading, the services sector was also the main driver.